Maismaus/Maismaus.github.io/content/blog/202510-ctftips/index.md

 ---
-title: "Tips for the next Capture the Flag event"
+title: "Tips for the next Mendix Capture the Flag event"
 # description: "How to find the best hardware for Mendix developers"
 author: "Marius"
 url: "/blog/capture-the-flag-tips"
 date: "2025-10-18"
 tags: ["Mendix", "Development", "Tips", "Challenge", "CTF"]
+cover:
+   image: "header.png"
+   alt: "Hero image for tips on the next Mendix Capture the Flag event (AI generated)"

 ShowReadingTime: true
 hidemeta: false